Approaching Your 5-Year Help to Buy Anniversary?

 Repayment options

-How much you pay back, and how quickly, will depend on your financial situation and the repayment strategy you choose.
+How much you pay back depends on your financial situation and the strategy you choose.
 Common repayment methods include:

-• Utilising personal savings to make a lump-sum payment.
+• Using personal savings for a lump-sum payment.

-• Considering a Help to Buy equity loan remortgage after 5 years, where you remortgage your property for a larger amount to cover the equity loan.
-This allows you to consolidate your borrowing and potentially benefit from better mortgage rates.
+• A Help to Buy equity loan remortgage, where you take out a larger mortgage to cover the equity loan.

 • Selling the property, at which point the equity loan must be repaid from the sale proceeds.